wvengen/LGIportal/INSTALL.md

 1. Copy the lgi/ folder to the webroot.

-2. Modify configuration in lgi.config.php
+2. Modify configuration in [lgi.config.php][]
-   1. make sure _LGI_ROOT_ matches the subdirectory where the website is installed
+   1. make sure `$LGI_ROOT` matches the subdirectory where the website is installed
    2. set the LGI project server and application(s) to the your LGI setup you're using
-   3. get the LGI project server's CA certificate and make $CA_FILE point to that
+   3. get the LGI project server's CA certificate and make `$CA_FILE` point to that
    4. shortly review the other options

-3. *(optional)* create a directory dwoo_c and give the PHP user full permissions.
+3. *(optional)* create a directory dwoo\_c and give the PHP user full permissions.
      This can be skipped, in that case a directory will be created in the system's temporary directory.
-Creating dwoo_c manually may increase performance and stability.
+Creating dwoo\_c manually may increase performance and stability.